cryostatio/cryostat-legacy/HTTP_API.md

     ###### response
     `200` - The body is the name of the recording.

+    `202` - The request was accepted but the recording failed to create due to a lack of active recordings to take event data from.

     `401` - User authentication failed.
 The body is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.